 Minnesota Dames tour LeDuc House

 Minnesota Dames toured the William and Mary LeDuc house in Hastings for their fall program.
 Visit our Gallery for photos of our tour.
 Built between 1862 and 1866, the LeDuc estate's Gothic Revival design was selected by Mary Bronson LeDuc while General William LeDuc was away fighting for the Union in the Civil War.
-Construction delays and cost overruns due to the war were among the many financial setbacks faced by the family.
-The original estimates were that the house would cost under $5,000, but the final bill was $30,000 despite compromises like substituting pinewood fireplaces when marble had been in the original plans.
-We learned of William and Mary's lives and those of their four children, including a delightful escapade described in a tour of the library.
+We learned of William and Mary's lives and those of their four children.
 Several of our Dames remembered Carroll Simmons, the antiques dealer who donated the house for preservation.
-Despite the chill, it was an enjoyable tour and is well worth the visit for those of you who were not able to join us.
-Thanks go to Kathleen Boe, Marian Bond, Kitty Petit and Jennifer Peterson for planning and executing our visit, including carpools.
+Despite the chill, it was an enjoyable tour.
+Thanks go to the group that planned and executed our visit, including carpools.
 To view photos, click here

 Dames Support History Day 2018